korest/korest.github.io/_posts/2018-08-19-lombok-alternatives.md

 ~~~

 ## Conclusion
-<br>As we can see everything that we had with `Lombok` could be re-implemented using those two libraries.
+<br>As we can all the examples that we implemented using `Lombok` could be done using two other libraries.
-<br>I don't say that we can cover all `Lombok`'s functionality and for sure there are some features that wouldn't work.
+<br>I don't say that we could cover all `Lombok`'s functionality and for sure there are some features that wouldn't work.
-<br>Anyway, I would definitely recommend them to try.
+<br>Anyway, I would definitely recommend to try those libraries.

+<br>Project sources on github: https://github.com/korest/LombokAlternatives